 If you already have a computer, most retailers offer beginner-level recording packages that start at around $200.
 This will get you the basics: a microphone, stand, and basic interface/preamp that will plug in to your computer (see sidebar, “Computer Interfaces”).
 Download your choice of free recording software and you’re ready to go.
 Audacity is one freeware option that has a lot of devotees and is relatively easy to use.

-If you don’t already own a computer and you’re willing to do a little looking around, you could pick up an iPad Mini 2, a preamp/interface/converter, two microphones, boom mic stands, and one microphone windscreen—all for around $500.
-Apple has done a terrific job making their inexpensive Garage Band recording program intuitive and sophisticated, so it is a great jumping-off point for the beginning recordist.
+If you don’t already own a computer and you’re willing to do a little looking around, you could pick up an iPad Mini, a preamp/interface/converter, two microphones, boom mic stands, and one microphone windscreen—all for around $500.
+Apple has done a terrific job making its free Garage Band recording program intuitive and sophisticated, so it is a great jumping-off point for the beginning recordist.
 Garage Band (free on some Apple products and just $10 for the basic app) will run on the iPhone, but the display will be small enough that I recommend at least an eight-inch tablet.
 Garage Band is an easy-to-use multi-track software program that has enough options for anybody and exports to 44.1 KHZ 16-bit audio for transferring to more expensive software programs or using in the final mastering and production process.

 For less than the price of a decent meal, you can find digital-audio workstation (DAW) apps like MultiTrack DAW ($9.99), Audiostar ($4.99), StudioMini Recording Studio ($4.99), and Sonoma Wireworks 4-Track ($4.99) that offer basic multitrack-recording capabilities allowing you to stack multiple-layered parts and produce a CD-ready recording.

 If you are not an Apple user, or just want to use a different DAW with a more flexible interface, there is a myriad of products available at entry-level prices that still provide world-class performance.